AmericanRework/SimpleMower/README.md

 Mower Mechanical:
   - Husqvarna 450x automower.
 Mechanically they are pretty reliable.
 The bump sensors, motors, seals, and batteries have been good.
-Electrically on a single mower we've had: 2x mainboards die($300 each), 1x power supply ($200) , and 1x charging board/loop sensor($? this was the last straw.)
+Electrically on a single mower we've had: 2x mainboards die($300 each), 1x power supply ($200 each), and 1x charging board/loop sensor (IDK cost this was the last straw!)
 So dump the controls but keep the sensors, motors, shell, and cutting hardware.
   - Automower drive motor PM: Now is a good time to regrease your 450 drive motor gearbox.
 The grease dries out and gets dirt in it.
 Here's the part I've yet to see anywhere else: while you're in the gearbox, Look at the drive motors.
 Mine were packed full of dirt and dried grease - they did not spin very freely.
 I carefully pulled my motors apart (requires angle grinding the steel crimped tabs on back of motor / cracking entire shell) and washed all the old gunk out then re-assembled but I bet a solvent soak then maybe an oil bath to ensure motor bearings have at least some lubrication and rust protection could free up a stuck bldc motor.)
   - You could probably hook up the DC motor on cut height to the BBBlue if you actually care.
 I set it as high as possible so we don't get stuck.
 I haven't touched it ever since.
 One more thing to fail.